hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02d-Interact.md

 #### Notes for 2.4.10 Reference tables

 + Event management in JS
-  + no input ot output in JS
+  + no input or output in JS
   + treating events caused by user actions as input
   + manipulating DOM structure as output
   + DOM events: